Mission

 Processing platform

-The heart of the OPS-SAT satellite payload is the processing platform, which is responsible for providing a reconfigurable environment able to fulfil the objectives of each experiment.
-The processing platform runs Linux, as the operating system consists of a flexible and reconfigurable framework, featuring sophisticated processing capabilities, interfaces, memory integrity and reconfigurable logic.
+The heart of the OPS-SAT satellite payload was the processing platform, which was responsible for providing a reconfigurable environment able to fulfil the objectives of each experiment.
+The processing platform ran Linux, as this operating system consists of a flexible and reconfigurable framework, featuring sophisticated processing capabilities, interfaces, memory integrity and reconfigurable logic.

-The platform consists of an 'Altera Cyclone V SoC' with an ARM dual-core Cortex-A9 MPCore and a Cyclone V FPGA.
-OPS-SAT experimenters will provide bootable images for this processing platform.
-These images will undergo certain pre-checks before loading to the spacecraft.
-Power consumption and temperature of the processing core will also be monitored by the on-board computer to provide additional safety mechanisms.
+The platform consisted of an 'Altera Cyclone V SoC' with an ARM dual-core Cortex-A9 MPCore and a Cyclone V FPGA.
+OPS-SAT experimenters needed to provide bootable images for this processing platform.
+These images then underwent certain pre-checks before loading onto the spacecraft.
+Power consumption and temperature of the processing core was also being monitored by the on-board computer to provide additional safety mechanisms.

 Fine Attitude Determination Control System (ADCS)

-An integrated fine ADCS will provide the experimenters with access to sensors and actuators as well as integrated attitude control functionality.
-It consists of gyros, accelerometers, magnetometers, reaction wheels, three magnetorquers and a Star Tracker.
+An integrated fine ADCS provided the experimenters with access to sensors and actuators as well as integrated attitude control functionality.
+It consisted of gyros, accelerometers, magnetometers, reaction wheels, three magnetorquers and a Star Tracker.

 Global Positioning System (GPS) receiver

-A GPS module is provided, so experimenters can have access to positioning data and time information.
+A GPS module was provided, so experimenters could have access to positioning data and time information.

 S-Band Transponder

-For high data-rate communications a CCSDS-compatible S-band communication link, acting as the main link for data communications and TM/TC with ESA ground stations, is provided.
-It will provide uplink speeds of up to 256 kbit/s and downlink speeds of up to 1 Mbit/s.
-The S-band link will be used to upload experimenter’s’ software and download results of on-board experiments.
+For high data-rate communications a CCSDS-compatible S-band communication link, acting as the main link for data communications and TM/TC with ESA ground stations, was provided.
+It offered uplink speeds of up to 256 kbit/s and downlink speeds of up to 1 Mbit/s.
+The S-band link was used to upload experimenter’s’ software and download results of on-board experiments.

 X-Band transmitter